 Typically no. But if you use it to harm or threaten someone it can be unlawful possession as an "imitation pistol" (in addition to charges related to the threat/harm).
 You also can't have it on school grounds or certain other properties.
-If you're carrying it openly and causing a scene you can...Read more »
+If you're carrying it openly and...Read more »

 I was stopped at the door and they asked me to hand everything over, which I did, and I complied with what both the store workers asked of me and the police officers asked me, as I do not remember what I attempted to steal due to the fact that I was in a manic impulsive episode and I had blacked...
 Read more »